adautovjr/Mobile-Flashcards/README.md

 # Mobile Flashcards

-This is an Udacity's React Developer course project submission where I used React Native and Redux to create an app where you can create multiple flashcard decks to review them later and help you reassure.
+This is an Udacity's React Developer course project submission where I used React Native and Redux to create an app where you can create multiple flashcard decks to review them later and help you reassure your knowledge in any subject.

 ## Tests